Aboriginal and Torres Strait Islander Legal Service

 Criminal Code (Non-consensual Sharing of Intimate Images) Amendment Bill 2018

 This bill creates new criminal offences for sharing intimate images without consent, commonly known as 'revenge porn'.
-It criminalises both the actual distribution of intimate images and threats to distribute such images, with penalties of up to 3 years imprisonment.
+It criminalises both the actual distribution of intimate images and threats to distribute them, with penalties of up to 3 years imprisonment.
 Courts can also order offenders to remove or delete the images.

 Community Based Sentences (Interstate Transfer) Bill 2019

-This bill allows adults serving community-based sentences in Queensland to have their sentences formally transferred to another state or territory when they move interstate.
-It replaces informal arrangements with a proper legal framework that ensures offenders can be supervised and held accountable wherever they live in Australia.
+This bill allows adults serving community-based sentences in Queensland — such as probation, community service, or drug and alcohol treatment orders — to have their sentences formally transferred to another state or territory when they move interstate.
+It replaces informal arrangements that had no enforcement powers with a proper legal framework based on nationally agreed model legislation.

 Youth Justice and Other Legislation Amendment Bill 2019